 1986: Rizzo et al. demonstrated that the addition of oleic acid to the culture medium normalizes the levels of saturated VLCFA in cultured skin fibroblasts from X-ALD patients.
 These findings resulted in the development of Lorenzo’s oil.
 Treatment of X-ALD patients with Lorenzo’s oil normalizes plasma VLCFA levels within 4 weeks (Moser et al., 1987).
 The clinical efficacy of Lorenzo’s oil has never been evaluated in a proper placebo-controlled clinical trial.
 In 2001, Prof Hugo Moser wrote: “It is our view that Lorenzo’s oil therapy is not warranted in most patients who already have neurologic symptoms.
 The clinical benefit of Lorenzo’s oil is limited at best”.

-1988: The team of Aubourg reported on the first successful bone-marrow transplantation (BMT).
+1988: The team of Prof. Patrick Aubourg reported on the first successful bone-marrow transplantation (BMT).
 They had transplanted an 8-year old boy with mild neurological, mild neuropsychological and mild MRI abnormalities.
 His unaffected nonidentical twin was the donor.
 The patient recovered completely and the neurological, neuropsychological and MRI abnormalities disappeared.
 When conducted at the earliest stage of cerebral demyelination, a bone-marrow or hematopoietic stem-cell transplantation (HSCT) can stabilize or even reverse cerebral demyelination in boys or adolescents with X-ALD.

-1993: The research groups of Mandel and Aubourg identified the putative gene for X-ALD (ABCD1) using positional cloning strategies (Mosser et al., 1993).
+1993: The research groups of Prof. Mandel and Prof. Aubourg identified the putative gene for X-ALD (ABCD1) using positional cloning strategies (Mosser et al., 1993).
 The identification of the X-ALD gene enabled the detection of disease causing mutations, prenatal diagnosis and accurate carrier testing.

 1997: Three laboratories reported the generation of a mouse model for X-ALD (Forss-Petter et al., 1997; Kobayashi et al., 1997; Lu et al., 1997).
 While the X-ALD mouse exhibits the same biochemical abnormalities as observed in patients, the mouse does not develop X-ALD (Pujol et al., 2001).